SoftEngineering11/RE2025-Repository/ExperimentDesign/Experiment1-DefectDetection/Experiment1-1-AmbiguityWithoutCoT/readme.md

-## Prompt and Example for Experiment 1.1 - Ambiguity Detection without CoT
+## Prompt and Examples for Experiment 1.1 - Ambiguity Detection without CoT

 ### Prompt
 ```